- when words are not enough

 Health Care Coverage

 The fees for my services are covered by many health care plans.
-If you have medical insurance benefits, check your coverage for Registered Clinical Counsellors (RCC) with BC Association of Clinical Counsellors (BCACC)
+If you have medical insurance benefits, including FNHA, check your health coverage for Registered Clinical Counsellors (RCC) with BC Association of Clinical Counsellors (BCACC).

 5758 b Cowrie Street